Modern life is stressful. I’m sure ancient life was stressful as well, but there’s one difference.

 As you breathe in – see which hand moves.

 If your chest hand moves – it’s highly likely you’re stress breathing.
 And that can make you feel out of control, out of breath and unwell.
 And…it can turn on chest and neck trigger points.
-And in turn, these tight chest muscles can create back and shoulder triggers.
+And in turn, these tight chest muscles can create back, shoulder and chest trigger points.

 That’s why the Trigger Point Course also includes a bonus course on breathing.
 It’s subtle stuff, but it will have a profound effect in your life.
 This one simple adjustment can make you feel back in control when a situation feels like it’s spinning out of your reach.